myrajarenga/sorting_algorithms/README.md

-orting algorithms & Big O
+Sorting algorithms & Big O

 **Learning Objectives**
 - learning sorting algorithms that puts elements of a list into an order.